isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission (DSA)/Leadership.md

 </table>
 <p>Selected student leaders look forward to Greendale’s signature Servant
 Leadership Training Programme.
 This curated programme aims to equip our student leaders with the knowledge and skills to grow as leaders.
-Our &nbsp;Secondary 2 Student Leaders are mentored by their seniors to develop servant leadership traits.
+Our Secondary 2 Student Leaders are mentored by their seniors to develop servant leadership traits.
 Students have the opportunity to hone their leadership skills and put them to practice.
 These skills put them in good stead to take on key